-Although most people decide to consult with a certain health practitioner because of a positive story from a friend, colleague or family member, there are specific laws in Australia that prohibit registered health professionals from publicising such feedback from patients.
+Although most people decide to consult with a certain health practitioner because of a positive story from a friend, colleague, or family member, there are specific laws in Australia that prohibit registered health professionals from publishing such feedback from patients.

 The main reason for this is to avoid circumstances where someone may develop an unrealistic expectation about the treatment results they might receive: just because one person got a particular result, doesn’t mean everyone can expect the same result.